-A fifth of rosacea sufferers have reported a severely impaired health-related quality of life because of their skin condition.
+A fifth of rosacea sufferers has reported a severely impaired health-related quality of life because of their skin condition.
+People often unknowingly use products or experience external factors that make their burning sensation and rosacea symptoms worse.

 This really is quite a lot of people who are dramatically impacted by rosacea, considering that it is a common skin condition.
 And, for most people with rosacea, it doesn’t need to be this way as there are many things that can be done in the management of rosacea- I’ll get the ins and outs of this in just a minute after I’ve given a brief overview of the different types of rosacea (after all, if you understand what type of rosacea you have, you can better understand what treatment(s) you require and why).

 Rosacea is a skin condition that’s classified into four subtypes that may overlap.
-It is not contagious, and it is not life threatening.
+It is not contagious, and it is not life-threatening.
+Other symptoms and rosacea signs include a burning or stinging sensation, enlarged blood vessels and skin bumps.

 It is generally noticed on the cheeks, chin nose and forehead.
 In some cases, it can affect the eyes.